Good for you! Congratulations! (sorry, no balloons and confetti, that’s for Facebook)

 The hard part, the part I want you to do is put it down in writing - in minute detail.
 Account for every hour of every day - until you have created a fully fleshed out schedule of your time.

 Yes, you may be flexible and change it, switch this for that, or even start over after three weeks because you aren’t able to manage it the way you first developed it.
+Your business is always going to be an evolving idea.
+Evolve with it.

 Do these steps.
 Give your new business a chance.
 Give yourself applause for even starting this venture.